perspectivezoom/from-html-to-backbone/README.md

 ### Step 5: Adding a second view

 Though we've added in three of the core Backbone components, it isn't quite yet up to convention.
-There's still two steps to be done before we can consider call this page canonical.
+There's still 2 refactors to perform, which will cover Step 5 and Step 6.

-The first is to add in a second view.
+The first refactor is to add in a second view.
 We have a view for each table row, but we don't yet have one for the table itself.
 Although it is not strictly necessary at the moment, we'll see in Step 9 just how useful having a "Collection View" (to borrow a term from the [Backbone-Marionette](https://github.com/marionettejs/backbone.marionette) framework) can be.

 In preparation for this second view, we rename the existing GameView to be a little bit more descriptive: